MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-list-manager.md

 ## Enabling access to Enterprise Site List Manager

-You can configure access to the tool by using the [EnterpriseModeSiteListManagerAllowed](./microsoft-edge-policies.md#enterprisemodesitelistmanagerallowed) group policy.
+You can configure access to the site list manager tool by using the [EnterpriseModeSiteListManagerAllowed](./microsoft-edge-policies.md#enterprisemodesitelistmanagerallowed) group policy.

-If enabled, your users will see an option named Enterprise Site List Manager on the left navigation pane in *edge://compat*.
-If disabled, users will not see the entry point to Enterprise Site List Manager in the left navigation pane.
-This is the default behavior.
+If this policy is enabled, your users will see an option named Enterprise Site List Manager on the left navigation pane in *edge://compat*.
+If the policy is disabled, users won't see the entry point to Enterprise Site List Manager in the left navigation pane, which is the default behavior.

 ## Using the Enterprise Site List Manager